InnovateForVegas/doc-agile-for-volunteers/templates-gh/doc-general/PULL_REQUEST_TEMPLATE/translation.md

-# Implementation Translation Pull Request
+# Documentation Implementation Translation Pull Request

 Check all that apply (X or x between square brackets)